Erik84750/Nextion_DCC-EX_master-pcb/README.md

   b. provided are the Gerber files and the schematic (pdf)

+  c.
+Upgrade from version 5x to verion 6x: allow more space for the rectifier heatsinks

 2. GERBER

 The gerber files are produced with Elecrow Design Rules constraints.
 These DRC's require a manufacturer capable of producing high quality prints.